xiezhenye/harp/README.md

 Limitition
 ----------

 harp CAN NOT runs on the frontend client machines.
-Because the machines can't receive arp packets sent from the same interface.
+Because the arp packets sent by harp can not be received in the same interface of the same host.